1618lip/HTTP_Video_Streaming_Analysis/README.md

   ![Figure 8](google_streams.png)
   ![Figure 9](google_cumu.png)

-## Experimentation

-For a fair and thorough comparison:
-- Ensure similar video content and duration across all services.
-- Use the same WiFi network and similar link conditions for each capture.
-- Experiment by varying link quality (e.g., moving the device farther from the access point or placing it behind a wall) to observe how each service adapts its streaming bit-rate.

 ## Conclusion

 This project provides insights into the streaming strategies used by popular video services by analyzing connection persistence and bit-rate adaptation.
 We determined that all analyzed services utilized persistent TCP connections, leveraging multiple streams to transfer packets efficiently.
 Instead of relying on a single TCP connection, these services strategically employed multiple TCP streams to enhance data transfer efficiency, improve resilience to packet loss, and optimize congestion management.